Fania/Thesis/readme.md

 - [ ] add space before floats
 - [ ] description list spacing by adding [longest word] after environment
 - [ ] cut pdf with spiral in it for line \spirals
-- [ ] remove indent in inline code style
+- [x] remove indent in inline code style
 - [ ] add Olston2010 reference and Gulli2005 on crawling and size of web
 - [x] sourceatright font and size
 - [ ] refer back to oulipo technique table in later chapters
 - [ ] capitalise web or not? internet?
 - [ ] capitalise disciplines or not?
+- [ ] remove syntax highlighting? make background gray

 Wordcount after Boot Camp 54715 total